vadympichurin/oro-test/README.md

 ## To check this app you need:

 - clone this repo to your local computer;
-- open terminal in project folder;
+- open terminal in the project folder;
 - run script `npm start`;

 ## Available Scripts